Job Board Affiliate Programs

 Earn commissions through job board affiliate partnerships.

-Affiliate programs offer a way to earn revenue by connecting job seekers with external job listings or services.
+Job board affiliate programs let you earn commissions by displaying jobs or services from partner platforms.
+When job seekers click through to apply or sign up, you earn a fee per click, application, or hire.
 While not your primary revenue stream, affiliate income can supplement job posting fees and subscriptions.

 How job board affiliates work